 Batangas was the first ground-up purpose-built circuit in the Philippines, building on the early successes of Subic Bay in developing the emerging motorsport industry.
 With $3 million of sponsorship backing from Shell, Toyota, Philip Morris, Yamaha and Kilton Motor Corporation, as well as the Provincial Government of Batangas, the circuit opened in 1996, quickly establishing itself as the premier circuit in the country.

 In 2002 the circuit was modified with the addition of a 600 metre extension, adding further variety and providing a longer straight and a tight hairpin.
-The extension and various improvements to barriers meant that the track received FIA Grade 4 homologation the following year, allowing the visit of the Asian F3 Series.
+The extension and various improvements to barriers meant that the track received FIA Grade 4 homologation the following year, allowing the visit of the Asian F3 Series (though as of 2021, this had since lapsed).

 Further development came in 2005, with the addition of a drag strip (formed from an extension of the main straight) and revised first turn and pitlane exit.
 Outside of the circuit walls, a new dirt track was also created, providing the perfect spot for off-road 4 X 4 competition.